Karbonadas/Echoes-of-Arkath/Subclasses(work in progress)/ranger/Forest Archer.md

-Coming from [[Easthaven]] forest archers are masters of ranged combat specializing in tracking, traping and hunting dangerous beasts to protect their homeland and gather food.
+Coming from [[Eastheivenas]] forest archers are masters of ranged combat specializing in tracking, traping and hunting dangerous beasts to protect their homeland and gather food.
 Level 3:

 -   Natural Explorer: You gain expertise in Survival skill and you ignore difficult terrain while traveling in the forest.
 Additionally, you have advantage on initiative rolls while in forest terrain.